-Cyber-criminals create lots of complicated ways to infect users’ systems.
+Cyber-criminals create many complicated ways to infect users’ systems.
 The most popular method of infection is called Bundled Software.

-Very often installed mining programs are copies of utilities for mining xmrig, gplyra, or slightly modified versions of them.
-This method of distribution is very simple, but you can only infect one computer per installation.
+Often, installed mining programs are copies of utilities for mining xmrig, gplyra, or slightly modified versions.
+This distribution method is straightforward, but you can only infect one computer per installation.
 The authors of Trojan.CoinMiner began to look for other ways of infection.

 The unprecedented success of the WannaCry (WannaCrypt) ransomware family showed the authors of malicious software an easy way to infect computers over the network.
 Moreover, they discovered that most a computer users don’t work on the latest version of Windows OS, which makes them easy money in the hands of skillful cybercriminals.